 From three years to six years old

 Prime cats are adult cats, although they aren’t categorized as seniority.
 They know their responsibilities.
 If you haven’t created any habits, then they are not going to learn anymore.
 Usually, they become trouble-free.
 However, this is a crucial stage for health concerns.
-During this age, they are commonly found to develop with some chronic disorders.
+During this age, they are commonly found to develop some chronic disorders.
 If they haven’t taken the nutrition properly, their muscles will become weak.
 Vets say kidney dysfunctions are common, and hence, they have indigestion problems.

 If taken treatments regularly or provided with healthy food and exercise, they will manage to be the healthiest one.
 Also, make sure that you groom them once or twice a week to ensure that they don’t lose hair during this phase.